 Beaverdale is the largest of the fifty-one recognized neighborhoods.
-Bordered by Douglas and Forest Avenues on the north and south, and from 30th to 48th Place on the east and west, the neighborhood encompasses 143 blocks, or approximately 314 square miles.
+Bordered by Meredith Drive and Forest Avenues on the north and south, and from 30th to 48th Place on the east and west, the neighborhood encompasses 143 blocks, or approximately 314 square miles.

 The Beaverdale Neighborhood contains over 50 acres of public parkland that offers a variety of recreational activities.
 The three City parks located in this area are Ashby, Beaverdale, and Witmer.

 Ashby (10.5 acre) is located at 38th Street and Davisson Avenue in the north central part of the neighborhood.
 This park supports a variety of sport activities: basketball, volleyball and tennis courts and a baseball diamond.
 For young children, play equipment and a wading pool are available.
 A covered shelter is open year-round for picnics or parties.